 You might choose to put the configuration store on a machine or disk that is not dependent on the ArcGIS Server, such as a fault-tolerant file server.
 This allows you to add or remove machines from the site without worrying which of them has the configuration store installed.
 This is especially important in cloud deployments where automatic scaling mechanisms might add and remove machines from your site without any intelligence built in about which holds the configuration store.

 The steps below explain how to configure a multiple-machine deployment of ArcGIS Server.
 The site is created on Machine A, then Machine B is added to the site.
 If you've already been running ArcGIS Server on a single machine and you're looking to expand your site, see the following topic instead: Expanding from one ArcGIS Server to multiple ArcGIS Servers.

 - On both machines, adjust your firewalls to open the ports described in Ports used by ArcGIS Server.

-- Create and share two directories on your network.
+- Create and share two directories on your network, granting the installation user as the owner.
 One should be for the configuration store and the other for your server directories.
-Grant the ArcGIS Server account read and write permissions to these two directories (make sure to do this on both the Sharing tab and Security tab of Windows Explorer).
+You must grant at least 700 permissions to the folders.
+For example:

 - Open ArcGIS Server Manager on Machine A and click Create New Site.